convexset/meteor-template-level-auth/README.md

             // may rely a bit more extensively on subscriptions,
             // route params and even instance data (possibly set onCreated,
             // necessitating checking at onRendered)

+            /*
+                check for subscriptions being ready and return true if not to give user a chance at possibly being authorized */

             var itemId = MyFancyRouter.getParam('itemId');